-Children and adults with intellectual and other developmental disabilities are significantly more likely to be mistreated by the general public, service providers, and even their families.
+Children and adults with intellectual and other developmental disabilities are significantly more likely to be mistreated and abused by the general public, service providers, and even their families.
 They must be protected from harm and injury throughout their lives while also being provided with the tools and supports necessary to protect themselves.

 It is The Arc New York’s position that:

 - Family, friends and advocates of people with intellectual and other developmental disabilities and the community are the best sources of protection from harm.
 If, for any reason, the above groups are unable to provide the necessary protections, the appropriate protective agencies, support, and advocacy groups must be accessible and available to ensure that local, state, and federal laws are adequately enforced.